-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and while enrolled at your institution.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and only loans made to students who borrowed while enrolled at your institution.

-Include: 2015 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2014 and June 30, 2015. only loans made to students who borrowed co-signed loans.
+Include: \ 2016 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2015 and June 30, 2016.

+\ co-signed loans.

-Exclude: students who transferred in. money borrowed at other institutions.
+Exclude: \ students who transferred in. \ money borrowed at other institutions.

+\ parent loans

-- parent loans - students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-CDS-H Page 19 H4 Provide the number of students in the 2015 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
+Provide the number of students in the 2016 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
 Exclude students who transferred into your institution